-Students in all sections of this course will be required to do the following:
+Students in all sections of this course will be required to:

 - 1. Review definitions of all concepts on assigned concept analysis diagrams - 2.
-Complete required reading and posted assignments on CANVAS prior to the start of the scheduled class or due dates - 3.
-Attend and participate in all classroom (online) and lab activities - 4.
-In the event of an emergency or announced campus closure due to a natural disaster or pandemic and instruction changes to follow alternate operations, students may be required to join and participate in ZOOM classes at scheduled class time for the semester.
+Complete required reading and posted assignments on Canvas prior to the start of the scheduled class, lab, or due dates. - 3.
+Attend and participate in all classroom, simulation, and lab activities. - 4.
+In the event of an emergency or announced campus closure due to a natural disaster or pandemic and instruction changes to follow alternate operations, students will be required to join and participate in ZOOM classes at scheduled class time for the semester.
 Students will complete and submit all online assignments as instructed through the Canvas course.